Tax and repayment information for employees

 Option 2: Lump sum recovery through payroll deduction

 The Pay Centre recovers the overpayment to the fullest extent possible from your next regular pay.

 You mail a cheque for the full amount to the pay centre.

 Option 4: Recovery in four equal installments by post-dated cheques

 If the above options will impose financial hardship, you may request a different repayment arrangement over an extended period.
-This arrangement must comply with the Treasury Board Directive on Terms and Conditions of Employment, section A.3.15 “Recovery of amount due to the Crown.”
-Please contact the pay centre or your department for instructions and options.
+This arrangement must comply with the Please contact the Pay Centre or your department for instructions and options.

 If you have retired or been terminated from the public service, you must repay any overpayments you have received from the Public Service Pay Centre.